PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 all four LSTM weight/bias captures.
 It cannot provide an ONNX reference result for an accuracy-preserving promotion.

+`inverse_11.onnx` also remains an active non-pass, with the normalized reason `unsupported_exact_inverse_matrix_size_224`.
+Stock TFLite has matrix-diagonal and batch-matmul operators but no matrix solve/inverse operator.
+The model asks for three 224x224 inverses after bilinear upsampling.
+With the fixed evaluation seed, the matrices have condition numbers from approximately `8.0e9` to `9.2e10`, and ONNX Runtime produces magnitudes up to approximately `8.3e7`.
+Even a float64 NumPy inverse rounded to float32 differs from the ONNX Runtime reference by `1.7e7` to `1.2e8`, so substituting a different approximate algorithm cannot satisfy the required `1e-1` absolute-error limit.
+The existing custom-op fallback is retained; no inaccurate builtin approximation is emitted.

+`string_normalizer_11.onnx` remains an active non-pass with the normalized reason `unsupported_stock_tflite_string_normalizer`.
+It requires runtime string case conversion, locale-aware comparison, and stopword filtering.
+Stock TFLite supports string tensors and hash tables but has no string normalization, case-folding, tokenization, or filtering builtin, so the existing `ONNX_STRINGNORMALIZER` custom fallback is the only semantics-preserving artifact.
+The reference model additionally requests the `en_US` locale, which is not installed in the core validation environment.
+No locale package or string-processing dependency is added by this project.

 ### Recorded Tier 0 baseline

 The recursive Tier 0 corpus at commit `c4f3b7a` contains 190 models.
 Its